Learn how to make a stunning spring hydrangea wreath. Use silk flowers and simple supplies to bring color to your decor.

 Then attach the stems into the wreath.

-(I found it was a bit difficult to poke the stems through the mesh netting, so I used a large nail to poke through the mesh and create a starting hole in the foam wreath.)
+(I found it was a bit difficult to poke the stems through the mesh netting.
+So, I used a large nail to poke through the mesh and create a starting hole in the foam wreath.)

 Here is the wreath with all of the flowers and greenery attached.